VMT dropped their appeal of the Planning Commission permit denial on May 24, 2019, and Orcem has publicly said goodbye.

 David won – Goliath is dead.

-The ‘why’ we won is a serious tale for any city threatened by a pollution-creating industry in residential areas – but the first and strongest reason we won was because people stood up and said “No!
-Cement mills don’t belong on the waterfront yards away from schools, homes and businesses.”
+The ‘why’ we won is a serious tale for any city threatened by a pollution-creating industry in residential areas – but the first and strongest reason we won was that people stood up and said “No!
+Cement mills don’t belong on the waterfront yards away from schools, homes, and businesses.”

 Goliath had a big purse and brought their ‘A’ game.
 This fight was life-and-death with all the pain that brings.
 The shadow government was exposed.
 Friends gave up and moved out of Vallejo.
 Hardships were daily dealings.
 The mayor speaks of the toll this has taken on Vallejo.